Janfred/draft-janfred-radext-radius-congestion-control/draft-janfred-radext-radius-congestion-control.md

 If the missing attribute was not added by the RADIUS Proxy, the RADIUS Proxy SHOULD remove the Request-Block attribute before forwarding the packet to the next RADIUS Client.
 In this case, the missing attribute was added by a RADIUS Instance not capable of Response-Block and positioned between the current and a later Response-Block capable RADIUS Instance in the RADIUS Proxy Chain of the RADIUS Request.
 Since we have no RADIUS-native method to signal this condition back, the best approach to deal with this is to ignore the block request.
-By removing the corresponding attribute, we reduce the load on later RADIUS Instances on the RAIDUS Proxy Chain for the RADIUS Response.
+By removing the Request-Block attribute from the response, we reduce the load on later RADIUS Instances on the RAIDUS Proxy Chain for the RADIUS Response, since they do not need to perform the attribute checks.
-While this removes the Response-Block functionality completely without signalling back to the capable RADIUS Instances earlier in the Response Proxy Chain, there is no easy solution to this problem.
+This removes the Response-Block functionality completely without signalling back to the capable RADIUS Instances earlier in the Response Proxy Chain.
+There is no easy solution to this problem, but this is considered the best solution compared to complicated signalling mechanisms that would only be beneficial in a limited number of use cases and increase the complexity of implementations.
 We therefore rely on the RADIUS server not to request a block based on attributes that may have been added during the proxy chain.
+See {{operational_recommendations}} for further discussion.

 ### Enforcing Instance